About AIDA

 • Rope Pulling, Duck Entry, Depth Rescue, Ear Pressure Equalization, Constant Weight Diving, Improving the use of Flippers, and Open Water Entry and Exit Procedures.

-AIDA level 2
+AIDA 2

 • Suitable for people who can swim or are not afraid of water.